 There is a fair bit more to consider when investing with Wisealpha than other platforms, with a few options available.
-Depositing to the account is easy, which can be done via bank transfer or debit card (a recent new option allows a Euro wallet to invest in Euro-denominated bonds).
+Depositing to the account is easy.
+This can be done via bank transfer or debit card (a recent new option allows a Euro wallet to invest in Euro-denominated bonds).

 Once the money is in your account you can choose to invest in bonds in different ways.
 The option with most control allows you to pick your own bonds.
 These will be displayed in the market, which shows their coupon price, effective rates and amount available.
 Clicking on a company name will give more information about the bond and a set of abbreviated accounts.

 It should be noted that the price of the bonds vary with market conditions.
-A company that becomes distressed will see the value of its bonds decrease sharply, as it becomes less likely that the debts be honoured – this increases the effective yield to an investor.
+A company that becomes distressed will see the value of its bonds decrease sharply.
+This is because it is less likely that the debts be honoured – this increases the effective yield to an investor.
 Conversely a company that does well will see its debt become more expensive to acquire, which reduces the yield.

-Wisealpha offers no advice, and presents the information ‘as is’, so the onus is on the investor to do their own research.
+Wisealpha offers no advice.
+It presents the information ‘as is’, so the onus is on the investor to do their own research.
 Simply taking the highest yielding bonds is likely to be a poor strategy as some present better value than others.
 Therefore a degree of financial literacy may be required.

 Wisealpha have anticipated this and offered a couple of different ‘hands off’ ways to invest.
-The first is ‘Smart Interest’, which simply pays you a fixed rate each year – almost like a bond within a bond.
-The money is diversified across all bonds in the market and you can choose to commit for a period of up to 7 years, with the amount of interest going up with the commitment.
+The first is ‘Smart Interest’, which simply pays you a fixed rate each year.
+The money is diversified across all bonds in the market.
+You can choose to commit for a period of up to 7 years, with the amount of interest going up with the commitment.

-A second choice is a new ‘Robo-wise’ product, which promises to diversify your investment across all the bonds in the market.
-This actively balances your portfolio, by automatically purchasing new parts of loans when they become available.
+A second choice is a new ‘Robo-wise’ product.
+This promises to diversify your investment across all the bonds in the market.
+This differs from the Smart Interest as it actively balances your portfolio.
+This is done by automatically purchasing new parts of loans when they become available.
 This theoretically lowers risk as your investment is spread as widely as possible.

 Bonds work in a slightly different way to personal loan products.
-Typically the interest rate (the coupon) would be paid at specified periods in the year, with the capital amount repaid at maturity.
+Typically the interest rate (the coupon) would be paid at specified periods in the year.
+The capital amount is repaid at maturity.
 Bonds are also tradeable products which can be priced differently according to market conditions and the financial state of the issuer.